etamu-class/assg00/README.md

 ```

 Here you should see, that while the tests run, many of the tests
-are failing, as can be seen from the output of running the tests.
+are failing.
 If you look closely back at the `assg00-tests.cpp` file, you will
 see that not all of the tests are failing.
 It actually passes the
 first 3 tests that check if 1, 2 and 3 are prime.
 This should make
 sense, because your stub function always returns `true`, so if the